Sanoma Oyj Capital Markets Day Transcript

-Kaisa Uurasmaa - Sanoma Oyj - Head of IR & Corporate Social Responsibility
+Kaisa Uurasmaa - Sanoma Oyj - Head of Investor Relations and Sustainability

-Good afternoon, ladies and gentlemen, and welcome to the Sanoma's Capital Markets Day 2020.
-My name is Kaisa Uurasmaa.
-I'm heading Investor Relations at Sanoma, and it is my pleasure to welcome you all to this virtual event.
+Good morning, everyone, and warm welcome to Sanoma's Capital Markets Day 2023.
+My name is Kaisa Uurasmaa, I'm heading Investor Relations and Sustainability at Sanoma.
+And together with the management, we are pleased to have you all here to hear the latest from Sanoma's businesses.

-It has been an amazing year for us at Sanoma around the circumstances of the corona pandemic.
-We have made significant acquisitions and divestments that have transformed us into a growing European learning company even more and strengthened the cross-media positions we have in Finland.
+We have a unique sustainability profile and we have clear plans how to improve our profitability going forward.
+And those are the main topics that we will actually discuss today.
+Looking at the agenda, now in the morning, we will focus very much on the learning business.

-Today, we have all the members of Sanoma's executive management team here presenting you what this means in more detail to our business.
-After each of the presentations, we will have a Q&A session.
-(Operator Instructions) And the presentations are estimated to end approximately quarter past 4 EET.
-And after that, we will also host an informal Teams roundtable discussion, together with Rob Kolkman and Pia Kalsta, and that is a bit to replace the face-to-face meeting opportunity that you would otherwise
+And a special feature of this Capital Markets Day is the simulation of digital learning in the schools in Finland today.
+We have two Finnish teachers here.
+One from the primary, one from the secondary education who will showcase you how they use our digital tools in their everyday life.
+So we hope that that brings you additional value on how our products add value on the learning side.

 Sanoma Oyj Capital Markets Day Transcript